◾Dynamic Rewards

 Using Dynamic Bonuses to give specific bonus templates

-The bonus formula can calculate either an amount of cash that will be given to the end-user, e.g., "10% of Net Deposit".
-Or the logic of the formula can define which bonus template to give, e.g., If NetDeposit > 100$, then give template "10 Free Spins on Golden Quest", otherwise don't give any bonus
+The bonus formula can calculate either a cash amount to be given to the end user, e.g., "10% of Net Deposit".
+Or the logic of the formula can define which bonus template to give, e.g., if NetDeposit > 100$, then give template "10 Free Spins on Golden Quest", otherwise don't give any bonus

 To achieve this, select "Result type" as "Bonus template" during dynamic bonus creation.